A journal requires you to write weekly entries throughout a semester. May require you to base your reflection on course content.

 Schön, DA 1987, Educating the reflective practitioner, Jossey-Bass.
 San Francisco.

-The Learning Centre thanks the students who permitted us to feature examples of their writing.
+We thank the students who permitted us to feature examples of their writing.